H-1B visa needs reform to make it fairer to migrant and American workers,

 Migration Policy Institute, July, 2011, 16 pp.

-the occupational niches and contributions of diverse groups of immigrants and their children within the U.S.
+paper describes the occupational niches and contributions of diverse groups of immigrants and their children within the U.S.

 economy.
 The author devotes special attention to the impact of the global economic crisis on the economic prospects of immigrants.

 Although the workplace in the U.S., in contrast to other immigrant-receiving countries, has traditionally functioned as "one

 "could realign the economic and social forces that have historically propelled the intergenerational upward mobility